ECW One Night Stand (2005): Event

 A tribute video played next, highlighting the wrestlers from ECW that had died between the promotion's end in 2001 and One Night Stand.
 A three-way dance was next, with Tajiri facing Little Guido Maritato and Super Crazy.
 Tajiri was accompanied to the ring by The Sinister Minister and Mikey Whipwreck, and Guido was accompanied by his fellow F.B.I. members.
 One of the highlights of the match occurred when Super Crazy delivered a moonsault off the balcony onto all the members of the F.B.I.
-Guido was the first eliminated when Whipwreck delivered a Whipper Snapper while the referee was distracted.
+Guido was the first eliminated when Whipwreck delivered a Whipper Snapper from the second rope while the referee was distracted.
 Tajiri picked up the three count to eliminate Guido.
 Super Crazy won the match after performing a moonsault off the top rope onto Tajiri, getting the three-count in the process.

-Next was Psychosis facing SmackDown! superstar and ECW Original Rey Mysterio, Jr. Mysterio won the match at the seven-minute mark after delivering a 619, followed by the West Coast Pop.
+Next was Psychosis facing SmackDown! superstar and ECW Original Rey Mysterio Jr. Mysterio won the match at the seven-minute mark after delivering a 619, followed by the West Coast Pop.
 The two later revealed that they were disappointed with the way their match panned out.
 After the contest, the SmackDown! crusaders entered the Hammerstein Ballroom.
-They consisted of Kurt Angle, JBL and his Cabinet, Carlito and Matt Morgan.
-The crowd chanted, "You Suck Dick" and "Fuck You SmackDown!" as they entered the arena.
+They consisted of Kurt Angle, John "Bradshaw" Layfield (JBL) and his Cabinet, Carlito and Matt Morgan.
+The crowd chanted, "You suck dick" and "Fuck you SmackDown!" as they entered the arena.
 Joel Gertner attempted to interview the invaders, but Angle took the microphone out of his hand and JBL pushed him to the ground.
-JBL and Angle cut a promo, with the crowd continuing to chant, "You Suck Dick", to which Angle replied with "Your MOTHER taught me how".
-Angle stated, "The last time I was at an ECW event I walked out halfway through because it sucked" (referring to the time Sandman was crucified).
-The crowd continued to chant, "Shut the Fuck Up", while JBL spoke.
+JBL and Angle cut a promo, with the crowd continuing to chant, "You suck dick", to which Angle replied with "Your MOTHER taught me how!".
+Angle stated, "The last time I was at an ECW event, I walked out halfway through because it sucked!" (referring to the High Incident show from 1996, where The Sandman was crucified by Raven).
+The crowd continued to chant, "Shut the fuck up", while JBL spoke.

 Rob Van Dam and Bill Alfonso interrupted the promo, with Van Dam stating it had nothing to do with SmackDown!.
 Van Dam claimed that WWE deserved no credit, that the interview was a shoot with no scripts, and that missing One Night Stand was worse than missing WrestleMania.
 The promo was interrupted when Rhyno delivered a Gore.
 Van Dam's former tag team partner Sabu then appeared following the lights turning off, and had a match with Rhyno.
 Sabu won the match with Van Dam's help, as Van Dam delivered a Van Daminator on Rhyno before Sabu delivered the Arabian Skullcrusher on Rhyno through a table for the victory.